Montana University System Staff Association

 - Bob O'Driscoll opened for MSU-Bozeman's CEPAC:

 Sara France then spoke of CEPAC's specific recent activity.
 She explained that all campuses had hoped, today, to collaboratively answer Chairman Mercer's November question about staff terminations and turnover.
-However, she explained that as the depth of material available with which to answer the question was revealed, the Senates/Associations/CEPAC realised that more time was needed to create a meaningful presentation, and this would be forthcoming in July.
+However, she explained that as the depth of material available with which to answer the question was revealed, the Senates/Associations/CEPAC realized that more time was needed to create a meaningful presentation, and this would be forthcoming in July.
 Sara then gave a summary of CEPAC's activity and shared governance partnership based upon a handout provided.

 - Christine Muller spoke for MSU-Northern, referring to 18 months of collaboration across the university system to fine tune and polish the various components of the MAP Program.
 MSU-Northern has just completed the creation of supervisor and employee surveys, based upon similar work at Bozeman.
 With news of Tuesday's tentative bargaining agreement, Christine did not report in detail about performance development, and other MAP Program issues, at Northern.
 Commissioner Stearns clarified that Christine was referring to the Staff Compensation Plan, since the Regents had been encouraged to use this term.

 - Liane Forrester reported on the reactivation of the Staff Association at non-unionized UM-Western, and the revision of its bylaws.
 The Staff Association has recently achieved one block per semester classes for classified staff, and has been providing regular staff and supervisor training related to MAP (staff compensation plan).